AbdullahZuhair21/CRTP/README.md

 ## <span style="color:lightgreen">Methodology</span>
 Check DLL Hijacking from hacktricks FYR.

-Windows applications usually load DLL files when started.
-It may happen that a DLL file does not exist and the application is unable to load it.
-Nevertheless, an application will continue to execute as long as the missing DLL is not needed.
-In case the application uses a relative and not an absolute file path, Windows searches for the file in the following directories:
+Some servers rely on DLL files at the time, but if the DLL file that the server relies on is deleted, Windows will search it in several paths.
+Of course, please feel free to mention them to you.:

 -   The directory from which the application is loaded
 -   `C:\Windows\System32`
 -   `C:\Windows\System`
+-   `C:\Users\AllUsers\AppData\Local\Microsoft\WindowsApps`
+-   `C:\Temp`
 -   `C:\Windows`
--   The current working directory
--   Directories in the system PATH environment variable
--   Directories in the user PATH environment variable

-### Steps taken to perform DLL hijacking are outlined below.

-1. Identify vulnerable application and location  #run winPEAS to check if you have write permission in any folder
-2. Identify applications PID
-3. Identify vulnerable DLLs that can be hijacked
-4. Use MSFVenom or other payload creation tools to create a malicious DLL
-5. Replace the original DLL with the malicious DLL
-6. Profit
+We assume that if we have write permission on one of these paths, and we also know that the service relies on dll files, we will create a malicious file with the extension dll and the same name as the file that the service is searching for.

+But unfortunately, it is difficult to know whether this service depends on DLL or not except through the Process Monitor program, and this program requires high permissions.

 ## <span style="color:lightgreen">Detection</span>